Thanksgiving Hacks for Homesteaders

 You can make quite a few things ahead of time and relieve some of the stress on turkey day!

 - Make your own dinner rolls and bake until almost done.
-Take out of the oven before they brown and you have homemade ‘brown and serve’ rolls.
+Take them out of the oven before they brown and you have homemade ‘brown and serve’ rolls.

 - My neighbor’s wife used to roast her turkey the day before Thanksgiving, then she would slice and arrange the meat on heat-proof platters to refrigerate overnight.
 The next day the platters went in the oven shortly before dinner.
 I think this could dry the turkey out, but maybe some drippings would help.

 - Homemade cranberry sauce is super easy to make the day ahead and refrigerate.
-Wash and sort berries, add enough water to bottom of pan to prevent burning, add berries, and cook until tender.
+Wash and sort berries, add enough water to the bottom of the pan to prevent burning, add berries, and cook until tender.
 Add just enough sugar or honey to sweeten to taste.
 Chill and serve cold.